nathanfieldsteel/nathanfieldsteel.github.io/about.md

 title: About
 ---

-I am currently on the job market.
+I am a mathematician working in guidance, navigation and control analysis.

-From 2017 until 2022, I was a postdoctoral scholar and then a lecturer in the [algebra group](https://math.as.uky.edu/algebra-and-number-theory) at the University of Kentucky, where I worked with [Uwe Nagel](http://www.ms.uky.edu/~uwenagel/) on problems in computational mathematics and commutative algebra.
+Between 2017 and 2022 I was a postdoctoral scholar and then a lecturer in the [algebra group](https://math.as.uky.edu/algebra-and-number-theory) at the University of Kentucky, where I worked with [Uwe Nagel](http://www.ms.uky.edu/~uwenagel/) on problems in computational and commutative algebra.

 Before coming to the University of Kentucky, I did my graduate work at the [University of Illinois](https://math.illinois.edu/) where I